fritz-c/react-pointing-arrow/README.md

 # Webpack React Component Boilerplate

 Yet another opinionated React component boilerplate (but with Webkit!).
+Please make it your own - change the license, remove the linter, or maybe even add some functionality.

 ### Features